cobungra/pocket/README.md

 - `read` will save downloaded mmap files incrementally as `download1.img`, `download2.img`, ... in the same folder as the configured `--mmap` path to avoid overwriting existing files.

 Error handling
 - Some radios may return transient warnings like: "WARNING: Short reading 1 bytes from the 2 requested."
-In many cases uploads/downloads still finish successfully.
+In most cases uploads/downloads still finish successfully.
 - For uploads pocket will retry on warnings/non-zero return codes and will accept reported success when present.
 - For downloads (the `read` action) pocket treats progress lines like "Cloning from radio" as success.
 Short-read warnings without any success text will trigger retries (short-read messages are uncommon for downloads).